-Try This Instead: Additionally, plant-based proteins don't cause inflammation.
+TRY THIS INSTEAD: Additionally, plant-based proteins don't cause inflammation.
 When inflammation goes down, muscle functionality goes up, which means you can move more efficiently which means you don't have to spend as much energy moving.
 "If you're an athlete—that's huge," Brazier says.
 So swap out your animal-based protein powders for lentils, legumes, beans, peas, nuts, seeds, and greens.
 Instead of whey, try a Vega Protein Smoothie, a high-quality, plant-based protein, to fuel your active lifestyle.

 There is a lot of advice out there that suggests drinking coffee before a workout will help increase energy and focus, among other things.
 And it's true that coffee and other caffeine-containing foods and beverages stimulate the adrenal glands, creating energy.
 "But unfortunately, this energy doesn't last long," Brazier notes.
 "Adrenal stimulation results in quick yet fleeting energy that is always followed by fatigue.
 If this cycle of adrenal fatigue is allowed to continue and become part of a regular part of life—as it does for most of the North American population—compounded adrenal exhaustion ensues.

-Try This Instead: Brazier recommends drinking green tea before a workout.
+TRY THIS INSTEAD: Brazier recommends drinking green tea before a workout.
 While green tea leaves do contain a form of caffeine, it differs significantly from the form found in coffee beans, he says.
 "Theophylline causes a slow, steady release of energy over the course of several hours," Brazier says.
 "Therefore, it does not cause caffeine jitters and places less stress on the adrenal glands."

 Green tea is also rich in chlorophyll and antioxidants.
 Drinking it before exercise can improve the level of intensity a person can reach during a workout or on race day, which can lead to better, faster results, Brazier notes.
 Theophylline has also been shown to help improve focus and concentration, calming nerves.

-Avoid It: Refined, Processed Complex Carbs
+Refined, Processed Complex Carbs

 (Think pasta, wheat flour, and potatoes.)
 While complex carbohydrates release energy at a slower rate than simple carbohydrates—and therefore will not cause a sharp blood sugar crash—they have a commonly overlooked fault, Brazier says.